agritsik/awesome-books/effective-java.md

 1. **Static Factory** advantages: have names, do not require to create a new object, can return a subtype

 ### 2 Builder Pattern
-1. Static Factory method and Telescoping Constructors do not scale well to large numbers of params
+1. *Static Factory* method and *Telescoping Constructors* do not scale well to large numbers of params.
-1. JavaBeans Pattern may be in an inconsistent state.
+1. *JavaBeans Pattern* may be in an inconsistent state.
 1. **Builder Pattern** implementation details: static member class, keep all default values, enclosing class is immutable.
 1. **Builder Pattern** should be considered if there are enough params, 4 or more.